jiangxincode/KaboomZhihu/README.md

 + Add log system for some information produced on the process of running.
 + Use the maven to reconstruct the project.
 + Add some unit test.
++ <strike>Add the feature that you can shutdown automatic when the task is finished.</strike>
 + Package the program as a single jar package.
 + Add some extra function like this:
     + If you want to unfollow some people, you can choose which kind of people you will unfollow.